The Deva Literary Prize & Poetry Contest

-In addition to the cash prize of $2,500, the winner will receive a beautifully designed, custom-made poster of one poem, chosen from the winning entry, printed on archival paper and suitable for framing.
-Entries that receive an honourable mention will also each receive a custom-made poster of one poem from their contest entry manuscript.
+In addition to the cash prize of $2,500, the winner will receive a beautifully designed broadside of one poem, chosen from the winning entry, printed on archival paper and suitable for framing.
+Entries that receive an honourable mention will also receive a custom-designed broadside of one poem from their contest entry manuscript.

 We encourage the winner and those who receive honourable mentions to seek publication with trade publishers of poetry, once the contest results have been announced.

 - The contest is open to poets with a previously unpublished book-length manuscript of poems.
 Poems previously published in periodicals or limited-edition chapbooks may be included, but the manuscript itself must not have been published as a book-length work exceeding twenty five pages, nor accepted elsewhere for publication.

 - Each contest entry must be the original work of the person submitting it.
 The name and contact information in the accompanying submission form must be those of the author, and entries must be submitted under the author’s real name.
 If you write under a pseudonym, you will have the opportunity to inform us of this if your manuscript is selected by the judges.

 - Contest entries are judged blind.
 Please do NOT include your name, contact information, or any identifying information on your entry.
 Our online submission form includes fields for your name and contact information.